 Us Mountain bikers spend a lot of time deliberating over the set up of our bikes.
 Tyre choice, brake pads and handle bar grips are all scrutinized in minute detail.
 But why stop there?
 What we wear is also very important and there are certain things to consider when buying a new mountain biking jersey.

 A lot of mountain bikers just chuck on a t-shirt for their ride.
 But standard cotton t-shirts hold moisture, so when you stop, you are going to get chilly pretty quickly.
-A proper mountain biking jersey should be loose fitting, but not baggy as you want to be comfortable all day.
 As with mountain bike shorts, there are a few things to think about before buying a mountain biking jersey:

 - Is it made of sweat wicking material? – This type of material draws moisture away from the skin unlike cotton.
 It helps you regulate your body temperature too and can actually prevent hypothermia.